-Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.
+Many New Jersey slang words and phrases have been adopted from other parts of the United States.

 New Jersey Slang Words And Phrases

-It would be best if you learned some New Jersey slang words and phrases to travel to New Jersey.
+It would be best to learn some New Jersey slang words and phrases to travel to New Jersey.

 So, remember to check out the New Jersey slang words and phrases when you’re trying to get a better understanding of New Jersey culture.
 You won’t regret it.